anshjaiswal11/ExamPilot/README.md

-# CitewiseAI - Your Comprehensive Study & Career Assistant
+# ExamPilot - Your Comprehensive Study & Career Assistant

 A cutting-edge, AI-powered platform built with React and modern technologies to revolutionize learning, research, and career development.